 The minimum wage in West Virginia is $7.25 an hour.
 Under federal and West Virginia law, employees who work more than 40 hours a week may be eligible for overtime.
 West Virginia requires employers to provide a meal break of at least 20 minutes for each six consecutive hours worked, unless employees are allowed to take breaks as needed or to eat lunch while working.

-Under federal law, employers who provide breaks of 20 minutes of less must generally pay employees for that time.
-Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a “break.”
+Under federal law, employers who provide breaks of 20 minutes or less must generally pay employees for that time.
+Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a "break."
 Employers may not fire employees for filing wage complaints or testifying in wage proceedings.

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In West Virginia, these rights include: